AliceWonderMiscreations/CCM/docs/AutoloadPromise-1.0.0-API.md

 autoloader for PEAR modules will look in `/usr/share/ccm/pear` before looking in other directories.

-The version 1.0.0 of the Promise also defines the following two additional search paths:
+The version 1.0.0 of the AutoloadPromise also defines the following two additional search paths:

 1. `/usr/local/share/pear`
 2. `/usr/share/pear`

-However implementations of the Promise are not required to do so, they are only required to search with `/usr/share/ccm/pear` if the needed module can not be found within the `phpinclude` path.
+However implementations of the AutoloadPromise are not required to do so, they are only required to search with `/usr/share/ccm/pear` if the needed module can not be found within the `phpinclude` path.

 File Suffix Search Order